National Museum of Brazil fire: Salvage efforts

 According to UFJR dean Roberto Leher, the facade and the exterior of the National Museum is to be preserved in the reconstruction works, but the building could be different.
 The recovery of the building will take into account a new concept of architecture.
 The cost would still depend on the concept of the museum.
 Technicians focus are on 3D modeling and a term of reference.
 New materials with low-carbon, energy-less, environmentally friendly will be used because it is a science museum.
 IPHAN has endorsed (since the property is overturned) to do the reconstruction taking this model into account.
 The new project could be with high roof space or with more slabs, depending the approval of R$100 million or € 22,610,000,00 in the budget of 2019.

 On 7 May 2019, the museum presented 27 small pieces found of Egypt collection.
 The current director took the chance to ask for more money, a minimum of R$1 million to guarantee his services further.
 On 14 May 2019, the statue of the Bés god about 2,350 years old was found.
 The piece in rock and glass paste was one of the highlights of the collection.

 The roof was finished on 8 June 2019, nine months after the fire.
 It is 23 m high sustained by 42 truss tower pillars with 30 thousand steel bars and 147 tons of total weight.

 Cooperation agreement with the Italian government provides for restoration of damaged parts and long-term loan of Italian parts that would be displayed in the National Museum when it is ready for reopening.
 Until then, the exhibition would be installed in the Sala Roma of the Consulate General of Italy, in the Center of Rio de Janeiro.
-The Italian Ministry of Culture would collaborate in the restoration of a kore, a Greek female statue found in 1853 in a tomb in Italy, in which Empress Teresa of Bourbon brought dowry of her marriage to Emperor Pedro II of Brazil.
+The Italian Ministry of Culture would collaborate in the restoration of a kore, a Greek female statue found in 1853 in a tomb in Italy, which was brought by Empress Teresa of Bourbon as part of her dowry for her marriage to Emperor Pedro II of Brazil.
 However, the director denied to borrow pieces.
 Instead, he prefers money donations, which is denied by Italian and French governments.

 The museum reopened on 2 July 2025, while renovations are expected to be completed by the end of 2027.